renovatebot/renovate/docs/usage/mend-hosted/hosted-apps-config.md

 The Mend Renovate app will automatically apply inherited config to all installed repositories in an organization when the following conditions are met:

 1. A repository called `renovate-config` exists in the same organization and has the Mend Renovate app installed.
-(Onboarding not necessary)
+It is not necessary for this repository to be onboarded.
 2. The file `org-inherited-config.json` is detected in the `renovate-config` repository.

-Unlike with the Self-hosted application, the values of the `inheritConfigFileName` and the `inheritConfigRepoName` cannot be changed in the Mend Renovate app.
+Unlike with self-hosted Renovate, the values of the `inheritConfigFileName` and the `inheritConfigRepoName` cannot be changed in Mend apps.

-To avoid wasted API calls to check for the existence of inherited config file, `inheritConfig` will be applied to all relevant repositories when a commit is made to add or modify the `inheritConfig` file.
+To avoid wasted API calls, Mend apps will enable `inheritConfig` in an org only once a commit has been detected for the `inheritConfig` file.
-It is important to note that the `inheritConfig` file will not be detected if the Mend Renovate app is not installed on the `renovate-config` repository at the time of adding or changing the file.
+Therefore, the `inheritConfig` file will not be detected if the Mend Renovate app is not installed on the `renovate-config` repository at the time of adding or changing the file.
+If you have such a file but the Mend app has not enabled `inheritConfig` in your org, then try pushing a commit to that file and waiting a minute to see if it gets detected.

 ## Default presets